dan-velez/crypto_bot/crypto/README.md

 * can be used for arbitrage
 * some currencies dont trade crypto/fiat
 * **base currency** is the currency u are trading **from**
+* often the coin price will be paired with BTC, or how much BTC is worth that coin.
+* used to compare one coin price to another.
+Used to esablish value.
+* To trade XRP to ETH, first find XRP/BTC, then ETH/BTC
+* base currency can be BTC, in which all coins can be bought in
+* some coins **CANNOT** be bought in fiat.
+* Base currency can be BTC, ETH, or LTC